Foundational Christian beliefs:

 Many Christians believe that Heaven is reserved for a select few people, sometimes only only members of their own denomination.
 That is because many -- perhaps most -- Christians feel that her or his denomination has the "fullness of truth."
 They feel that all other denominations in their religion -- and members of all other religions -- hold beliefs that are in serious error.

-There are small Christian groups in the United States whose members sincerely believe that they are going to Heaven, while the remaining 99.99999% of the people alive on the Earth today will all end up in Hell.
+There are small Christian groups in the United States whose members sincerely believe that only they are going to Heaven, while the remaining 99.999% of the people alive on the Earth today will all end up in Hell or annihilation.

 So we are faced with a strange situation in which members of "Church A" in a given city can believe that they are OK, but that most of the membership in "Church B" down the street are probably going to Hell.
 Meanwhile, the folks in "Church B" think that they are mostly destined for Heaven, but that most of the members in "Church A" will reside permanently in Hell after they die.